KiandroDW/solarsim/README.md

 ## Data

-This makes use of the [Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) to gather the data
+This makes use of the [Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) to gather the data Unfortunately, this API only supports all bodies until 2200 A.D. so you can't use this while time traveling so far.

 ## Roadmap
 * Shadows on the planets/moon